ICE and Twin Falls immigration attorney comment on expected weekend raids

 Brian Tanner, an

-immigration attorney in Twin Falls says that although the raids are expected to take place over the weekend, they are something he's preparing for.
+in Twin Falls says that although the raids are expected to take place over the weekend, they are something he's preparing for.

 "We are taking this seriously," Tanner says.
 "We are trying to talk to our clients trying to get the word out, trying to get prepared."